sphinx_gallery_thumbnail_number = 4

 type(graph)

 The Graph class provides several methods to configure the legends, the title and the colors.
-Since a graphics can contain several sub-graphics, the setColors takes a list of colors as inputs argument: each item of the list corresponds to the sub-graphics.
+Since a graph can contain several sub-graphs, the setColors takes a list of colors as inputs argument: each item of the list corresponds to the sub-graphs.

 graph.setXTitle("N")